blanchonnicolas/IA_Project9_Openclassrooms_IA_SystemeRecommandation/azure_function/README.md

 The project is using below dataset to train recommender systems: [My Content dataset](https://www.kaggle.com/gspmoreira/news-portal-user-interactions-by-globocom#clicks_sample.csv).

-Finally, recommender system engine is callable using : [Azure function called with user_id 72 - Http trigger](https://iap9openclassrooms.azurewebsites.net/api/article_reco_http_request?user_id=72)
+Finally, recommender system engine is callable using : [Azure function called with user_id 72 - Http trigger](https://iap9openclassrooms.azurewebsites.net/api/article_reco_http_request?user_id=72) : Disable

 ## How to use
 For Setup: